-- The absence is due to serious illness or death within the student’s family
+- The absences is due to a family emergency or death within a student’s family

 Interviews, travel for family weddings, or early travel home at the end of a semester are examples of things that are not considered excused by the University.